 Dr Brian Ford OBE, Founder Director of NAG, received the honorary degree of Doctor of Science from The University of Bath

-We are proud to announce that Dr Brian Ford OBE, Founder Director of NAG, received the honorary degree of Doctor of Science from The University of Bath in recognition of his contributions to the computing industry, international standards and university-industry collaborations.
+Dr Brian Ford OBE, Founder Director of NAG, received the honorary degree of Doctor of Science from The University of Bath in recognition of his contributions to the computing industry, international standards and university-industry collaborations.

 The ceremony took place on 6th December 2005 in Bath's historic Assembly Rooms.
 Brian received his award from the Chancellor of the University of Bath, Lord Tugendhat.
 His orator was Professor James Davenport of the Department of Computer Science.
 [Orator's speech]